yamunariver/Az104/README.md

+## You are deploying a virtual machine by using an availability set in the East US Azure region.

+You have deployed 18 virtual machines in two fault domains and 10 update domains.

+Microsoft performed planned physical hardware maintenance in the East US region.

+What is the maximum number of virtual machines that will be unavailable?
+``

+Select only one answer.

+2

+8

+9

+18

+## Exp: 18 virtual machines are shared across 10 update domains.
+The first 10 virtual machines go to 10 update domains, so eight update domains will have two virtual machines.
+When there is physical hardware maintenance, some virtual machines will be unavailable based on their configuration.
+If there was a rack failure, then 18 virtual machines will be distributed to two fault domains with nine virtual machines each.

 ## You have an Azure virtual machine.

 ## You receive a notification that the virtual machine is going to be affected by an underlying maintenance activity on the physical infrastructure.